 This is a visual Building Inspection Report carried out in accordance with AS4349.1 -2007.
 The purpose of this inspection is to provide advice to the Client regarding the condition of the Building & Site at the time of inspection.
-The report covers only structural defects, conditions conducive to structural defects and safety hazards.
-A condition report will be given on minor defects and maintenance issues as a collective, not on individual items.
+The report covers only safety hazards, major defects, and a general impression regarding the extent of minor defects.
 The building was compared with a building that was constructed in accordance with the generally accepted practice at the time of construction and which has been maintained such that there has been no significant loss of strength and serviceability.